 Film: Time Piece

 Time Piece is an Oscar-nominated 1965 short film directed by and starring Jim Henson.
-The short has no discernible plot; the underlying theme of the film is an everyman running away from time.
+The short has no discernible plot; the underlying theme of the film is a hapless everyman's adversarial relationship with time.

 This film provides examples of: